National frameworks to address hate crime in the United Kingdom

 Scotland

-Police Scotland has developed a Hate Crime National Guidance Document as well as a hate crime aide memoire which contains a guide for officers when dealing with a hate crime and how to record.
+Police Scotland currently have a hate crime national guidance document as well as a hate crime aide memoire and Hate Crime Toolkit, which contains guidance for officers when dealing with and recording a hate crime.

-Prosecution data is collected in Scotland by the Crown Office and Procurator Fiscal Service.
+Prosecution data is collected in Scotland by the Crown Office and Procurator Fiscal Service (COPFS).
+COPFS has bespoke case mark instructions for prosecutors, and has also published Lord Advocate's Guidelines for Chief Constables in relation to hate crime.

 Hate crime victim support